 Welcome to Diane's Blog - Canning and Cooking at Home

 Nothing ushers in Fall more then a nice hearty Soup!
 The weather has been cooling off here in Colorado.
 I've been canning up soups for Winter time.
 Remember, there are Guidelines set forth by the National Center for Home Food Preservation (NCHFP) that outline what you can and cannot 'can up' into a soup (see bottom of post.)
 All soups must be Pressure Canned if you want safe & shelf stable soups.
 I will be sharing all my soups here today with you - some are for canning, and some not.
-There are ingredients that are a 'no-no' to add into pressure canned soups - please make sure to note which ones I have designated as 'okay to can."
+There are ingredients that are a 'no-no' to add into pressure canned soups - please make sure to note which ones can also be canned (pressure canned) they are titled in Purple.

 Canning Homemade Soups - Fact Sheet from the NCHFP